26 October, 2021

 Every business will have information that it considers to be critical to its operations and success.

-That business will want to prevent this information from falling into the hands of any competitor or being used by an unauthorised 3rd party.
+The business will want to prevent this information from falling into the hands of any competitor or used by an unauthorised 3rd party.
 Naturally more senior members of the business will have access to this type of sensitive and confidential information in order to fulfil their role.
-The fact that senior employees or self-employed individuals will have access to this information may make them more attractive to a prospective competitor.
+The fact that senior employees or self-employed individuals will have access to this information is likely to make them more attractive to a prospective competitor with trade secrets and/ or supplier, employee and customer details and relationships.

 In order to protect confidential information, businesses will need to take several protective measures such as Restrictive Covenants within shareholder agreements, employment contracts, service contracts or consultancy agreements.